Lodsworth

-Lodsworth is a small village and civil parish in the Chichester district of West Sussex, England.
+Lodsworth is a small village, ecclesiastical parish and civil parish in the Chichester district of West Sussex, England.
 It is situated between Midhurst and Petworth, half a mile north of the A272 road.
-It lies within the South Downs National Park, just to the north of the valley of the River Rother and a tributary stream the River Lod runs close to the east end of the village.
+It lies within the South Downs National Park, just to the north of the valley of the River Rother; a tributary stream the River Lod runs close to the east end of the village.

+The north end of the village is known as Smithbrook.
 The parish includes the settlements of Bexleyhill and Lickfold.